anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.2"></a>
 ## 8.2 Principles and Guidelines

-The objectives of the verification program are to deliver certified reference architecture which matches VNF-developer specifications, levering the OVP ecosystem as the vehicle for deliverying validated NFV.
+The objectives of the verification program are to deliver a validated implementation of reference architecture which matches infrastructure needs for VNF-developer teams, leveraging the OVP ecosystem as the vehicle for delivering validated NFVI.

 These core principles will guide NFV verification deliverables:

 <a name="8.2.1"></a>
 ### 8.2.1 Overarching Objectives and Goals

-1. Deliver certified reference architecture which matches VNF-developer specifications<br>
+1. Deliver verified implementation of reference architecture which matches infrastructure needs for VNF-developer teams<br>
 2. All accomplished with augmentation to the current OVP ecosystem.<br>
-3. Certified VNFs will on-board and function first shot<br>
+3. VNFs will on-board and function first shot<br>

 <a name="8.2.2"></a>
 ### 8.2.2 Verification Methodologies